POLL: Have your pets influenced your home improvement 'style?'

 Comments (6)

-Comments (35)Jacqueline Macho, I agree the sink between the two pantries would be too dangerous.
+Comments (34)Jacqueline Macho, I agree the sink between the two pantries would be too dangerous.
 I would check the measurement for your work area between the sink and cooktop.
 As you have a large cooktop and sink between the fridge and oven...is there enough room to do all the food prep?
 I love a clean island and have never liked the idea of having any cooktop on an island as it seems too dangerous.
 A large sink takes up too much room on an island, especially if you’ve forked out for lovely stone or granite.
 I have for my new build, which we have been in for a month now, put in a small round bowl.
 I’m glad I did as I use it for food prep, and it has filter water for drinking.
 It doesn’t compromise the look or use of our island.
 I have a large and deep sink in the butlers for doing the washing up.
 I only have one dishwasher...yes folks just one.
 As my benches are 950mm high I opted for an Asko xxl....they are taller than others.
 After renting a house with a fisher and paykel dish drawers, I swore never to have them in our new build.
 So I personally can’t recommend them.
 Others might like them.
-Kitchens cost so much that’s why we obsess over them....See MorePOLL: How do you keep your home cool in summer?
+Kitchens cost so much that’s why we obsess over them....See MorePOLL: Perfect house in a bad location or awful house in a perfect one?

 Sally